Tbseddy/JavaScript-Training/readme.md

 JavaScript is used to interact with the DOM.
 This entails responding to DOM-generated events such as a user clicking a button.
 It also entails updating content and HTML elements, such as displaying a notification message.

 ### The DOM HTML Element Object
+The HTML elements are represented as objects.
+Since they are objects, there are methods and properties we can use for them.
+These properties and methods are inherited from a hierarchy of DOM objects that are provided by the web browser, starting with an object called Node.
+For example, the ol element shares methods and properties from the following hierarchy of DOM objects:

+> Node⇒Element⇒HTMLElement⇒HTMLOListElement

+The following are a few of the properties and methods that are inherited from a hierarchy of DOM elements above it:

+* **innerHTML:** With the source element, this is the HTML and content contained in an element.
+* **innerText:** With the source HTMLElement, this is the rendered text of an element.
+* **addEventListener(…):** With the source element event target, this is used to register a function to respond to events such as a user clicking on the element.
+* **appendChild(…):** With the source node, this adds a node to a parent node; for example, to add an li element to the end of an ol element, or to add a p element to the end of a div element.

+### Getting Access to Elements in the DOM
+ The following are **document** objects that contain methods that we can use to get one or more **HTMLElement** objects from the DOM:

+ * **getElementById(element-id):** The element ID is the ID attribute of the element.
+Returned as an HTMLElement object.
+ * **getElementsByTagName(element-name):** The element name is the static name of HTML elements such as body, div, p, footer, ol, and ul.
+This returns a NodeList object.
+A NodeList object is similar to an array of objects.
+ * **getElementsByClassName(css-class-name):** The css class name is the class attribute of the elements.
+This returns a NodeList object.
+A NodeList object is similar to an array of objects.
+ * **querySelector(selectors):** The selectors are like the selectors that are used in CSS.
+This returns an HTMLElement object for the first element that's matched.
+ * **querySelectorAll(selectors):** The selectors are like the selectors that are used in CSS.
+This returns a NodeList object.
+A NodeList object is similar to an array of objects for each element that's matched.
+ * **createElement(tag name):** This creates an HTMLElement object for the HTML tag name that's supplied.
+ * **createTextNode(data):** This creates a Text object that can be placed inside an HTML element, for example, inside an h1 or a p element.
+The data argument is a string.

+The following is an example of the **document** object's **getElementById** method being used to access a DOM element.
+This creates an object from an element DOM that has the id attribute of **user-id:**

+> let userIdEle = getElementById("user-id");

+This is an example of the document object's getElementByTagName method being used to access DOM elements.
+This creates a collection of objects representing all the div elements in the document.
+Further steps are needed to access each element, such as a loop:

+>  let divEles = getElementByTagName("div");

+This is an example of the document object's getElementByClassName method being used to access DOM elements.
+This creates a collection of objects representing all the elements that use the notice class in the document.
+Further steps are needed to access each element, such as a loop:

+> let noticeEles = getElementByClassName("notice");

+### Creating Elements and Content in the DOM
+You may want JavaScript to add HTML elements and content to a web page.
+This is done by updating the DOM.
+The document object has two methods that are useful for this:

+* **createElement(tag name):** Creates an HTMLElement object for the HTML tag name that's supplied.
+* **createTextNode(data):** Creates a text object that can be placed inside an HTML element, for example, inside an h1 or a p element.
+The data argument is a string.

+The following is an example of the document object's createElement method being used to create an li element:

+>  let liEle = document.createElement("li");

+The following is an example of the document object's createTextNode method being used to create a Milk Moon element:

+>  let elementTextNode = document.createTextNode("Milk Moon");

+Putting this all together, we can append elements and text nodes to the DOM.
+Consider the following HTML list of names for the November full moons:

+ * <ul>
+*  <li>Flower Moon</li>
+*  <li>Planting Moon</li>
+*  /ul>

+Suppose we want to append another li element to the Milk Moon.
+To do that, we use the document object's createElement method to create an li element:

+> let liEle = document.createElement("li");

+The createElement method returns an HTMLElement object.
+It provides the appendChild method, which we can use in this instance.
+For the appendChild method argument, the document object's createTextNode method can supply the required text node:

+> liEle.appendChild(document.createTextNode("Milk Moon"));

+ The resulting DOM is as follows:

+*  <ul>
+* <li>Flower Moon</li>
+* <li>Planting Moon</li>
+* <li>Milk Moon</li>
+* </ul>

+Let's take this a bit further and assume that we have a list of full moon names in an array:

+* let mayMoons = [
+* "Flower Moon",
+* "Planting Moon",
+* "Milk Moon"
+* ];

+Now, we want to use the array to populate a ul element that has the id attribute of full-moons:

+* <ul id ="full-moons">
+* <li>Grass Moon</li>
+* <li>Egg Moon</li>
+* <li>Pink Moon</li>
+* </ul>

+First, you may want to remove the existing li elements from the ul element.
+You can do that by using the document.getElementById method and the innerHTML property of the element:

+* let moonsEle = document.getElementById("full-moons");
+* moonsEle.innerHTML = "";

+ Next, we can loop through the array, appending li elements to the moon names:

+*  for (let i= 0; i<= mayMoons.length - 1; i++){
+* let liEle = document.createElement("li");
+* liEle.appendChild(document.createTextNode(mayMoons.length[i]));
+* listEle.appendChild(liEle);
+* }

+The resulting DOM is as follows:

+* <ul id ="full-moons">
+* li>Flower Moon</li>
+* <li>Planting Moon</li>
+* <li>Milk Moon</li>
+* </ul>